CARE Moments

 4–6 weeks before she comes back

-Return is treated as a logistics exercise.
-The role is ready.
-She is not.
-Anxiety about professional identity, childcare, and how she will be received is peaking.
-Almost one in five women returning from parental leave were refused flexible working requests.
+Return is treated as a logistics exercise — the role is ready, but she is not.
+Anxiety about identity, childcare, and how she will be received is peaking.
+Almost one in five women returning from parental leave are refused flexible working requests.

 Phase 05